aws/amazon-chime-sdk-js/demos/browser/README.md

 The browser demo applications in the [demos directory](https://github.com/aws/amazon-chime-sdk-js/tree/master/demos) use [TensorFlow.js](https://github.com/tensorflow/tfjs) and pre-trained [TensorFlow.js models](https://github.com/tensorflow/tfjs-models) for image segmentation.
 Use of these third party models involves downloading and execution of code at runtime from [jsDelivr](https://www.jsdelivr.com/) by end user browsers.
 For the jsDelivr Acceptable Use Policy, please visit this [link](https://www.jsdelivr.com/terms/acceptable-use-policy-jsdelivr-net).

 The use of TensorFlow runtime code referenced above may be subject to additional license requirements.
 See the licenses page for TensorFlow.js [here](https://github.com/tensorflow/tfjs/blob/master/LICENSE) and TensorFlow.js models [here](https://github.com/tensorflow/tfjs-models/blob/master/LICENSE) for details.

+Disclaimer: You and your end users understand that recording Amazon Chime SDK meetings with this demo may be subject to laws or regulations regarding the recording of electronic communications.
+It is your and your end users’ responsibility to comply with all applicable laws regarding the recordings, including properly notifying all participants in a recorded session, or communication that the session or communication is being recorded, and obtain their consent.